trskop/command-wrapper/man/command-wrapper-cd.1.md

 \--help, -h
 :   Display help information and exit.
 Same as `TOOLSET_COMMAND help cd`.

-*DIR*
+*DIRECTORY*
-:   Start a new shell, open Tmux window, or a new Kitty window in *DIR* instead
+:   Use *DIRECTORY* instead of asking user to select one from a list.

-    of requesting user to select one.
-The value of *DIR* doesn't have to be a directory preconfigured in configuration file.
+    In other words, start a new shell, open a Tmux window, new Kitty window, or print a command for changing directory to *DIRECTORY* instead of requesting user to select one.
+The value of *DIRECTORY* doesn't have to be a directory preconfigured in configuration file.